manisoftwartist/Retail-Conversion/README.txt

 i) Run copy_dataset.sh as follows

-sh copy_dataset ./videos1 ~/temp/VOC2007/VOCdevkit/VOC2007 jpg
+sh copy_dataset ./videos1 ~/temp/VOC2007/VOCdevkit/VOC2007 jpg videos1

 This will do the following

  a) Copy all images and annotations to the destined folders JPEGImages and Annotations respectively.
- b) Create two file trainval.txt and train.txt in your pwd.
+ b) Create two file videos1_trainval.txt and videos1_train.txt in your pwd.

 These two files have to be put in ~/temp/VOC2007/VOCdevkit/VOC2007/ImageSets/Main